cse110-fa22-group13/cse110-fa22-group13/admin/meetings/sprint-meetings/111922-sprint-2-review.md

 - Update and create new and existing ADRs
 - Documented the first draft for the current CI
   - It includes CI pipeline, diagrams, page, and introducing video
-- Updated the code base previsouly implemented from the first sprint so that it can be in accordance with the new code implemented within this second sprint
+- Updated the code base previously implemented from the first sprint so that it can be in accordance with the new code implemented within this second sprint
 - Created more labels for Github issues

 ## Feedback
-- Need to discuss the need for the existance of the current homepage
+- Need to discuss the need for the existence of the current homepage
   - As the project proceeds, we have decided to more focus on CRUD features.
 The current homepage does not offer any feature that a user can make a change.
 Therefore, we are doubting the need of having the current homepage.
 We will make the further decision after talking with Malcolm.

 - Acknowledged that we are currently in a slow pace for the project.